barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 ## Compiler requirements

-On all platforms, ANTs requires GNU CC 5.0 or later, or clang 3.6 or later.
 A current list of compilers known to build ANTs successfully can be viewed on Travis at

   https://travis-ci.org/ANTsX/ANTs